Aisha: The Necklace Incident

 When Muhammad and his followers carried out a raid on the Banu Mustaliq tribe, he brought along Aisha, who was 13 years old at the time.
 She was carried in a closed litter on the back of a camel.
-Aisha recounted that when the raiding party was resting at night on the way home to Medina from the successful operation, she went out to relieve herself.
+Aisha recounted that when the raiding party was resting at night on the way home to Medina from the successful operation, she went out to urinate.
 After doing so and returning to her litter, she realized that her necklace was missing, so she traced her way back to look for it.
 By the time she found it, the convoy had already left, thinking she was in the litter.
 Assuming that they would notice her absence and return to look for her, Aisha decided to stay where she was.

 Aisha related that Safwan ibn Muattal, a young Muslim from the raiding party, had lagged behind for some reason.
 On his solo return journey to Medina, he came across Aisha sleeping on the ground by herself.
 He addressed her, let her ride on his camel while he guided it, and escorted her home to Medina.
 It was not until the morning that Muhammad's convoy realized that Aisha was not in her litter.
 And later, when they were taking a break from the hot midday sun, Aisha and Safwan ran into them.
 A rumor accusing Aisha of committing adultery with Safwan spread.
 Moreover, it was said that she had conversed with him several times before.
 This rumor of adultery, if true, could have led to Aisha being stoned to death.